PumaProgrammingLanguage/puma-compiler-phase-1/README.md

 This is a Puma to CPP translator.
 This translator will be used as a proof of concept project for the Puma Programming Language.
 The goal is to write an LLVM compiler for the Puma Programming Language.
+Puma is a new programming language that is organized, maintainable, safe, efficient, reliable and readable.